emil-jacero/cue-oam/design/trait-rules.md

 ## Executive Summary

 CUE-OAM traits are the fundamental building blocks for defining cloud-native applications.
-They follow a unified architecture where **everything is a trait**, organized into five fundamental categories.
+They follow a unified architecture where **everything is a trait**, organized into eight fundamental categories.
 Traits can be either **atomic** (fundamental building blocks) or **composite** (built from other traits), and they operate at different architectural levels (component, application, scope, bundle, promise).

 The trait system emphasizes: